 - Support diasporas and mainstream humanitarian organisations with innovative tools to improve their effectiveness

-The Diaspora Humanitarians Project Advisory Group invites expressions of interest for roles as diaspora representatives on the Advisory Group.
+The Diaspora Humanitarians Project Advisory Board invites expressions of interest for roles as diaspora representatives on the Advisory Group.
 We envision the Diaspora Advisory Member as a vitally important role to ensure the voice of the community shapes and guides the project.

 These roles best suit individuals who have been working within their diaspora communities to develop humanitarian responses overseas, have extensive community networks, and have an interest in education/research.